austin0072009/SRTSensorApp/README.md

 The application is able to read the raw data from the android devices sensor easily

+(Data Provided : Sensor data with timestamp , Several motion information calculated from the raw data)

 2.GPS test avaible

 It is possible to read the motion information from the GPS framework